clex470/hello-world/README.md

 # hello-world
-This repository is for practicng the GitHub Flow
+This repository is for practicing the GitHub Flow
+I'm cedrick, I want to break tech, and I hope I'm going to be selected to the Code: Lou program